betajippity/betajippity.github.io/_posts/2019-11-30-woodville-renderman-challenge.md

 I UV-unwrapped the remeshed tree trunks by hand; the general approach I took was to slice the tree trunks into a series of stacked cylinders and then unroll each cylinder into as rectangular of a UV shell as I could.
 For texturing, I started with some photographs of redwood bark I found online, turned them greyscale in Photoshop and adjusted levels and contrast to produce height maps, and then took the height maps and source photographs into Substance Designer, where I made the maps tile seamlessly and also generated normal maps.
 I then took the tileable textures into Substance Painter and painted the tree trunks using a combination of triplanar projections and manual painting.
-At this point, I has also blocked in a temporary forest in the background made from just instancing two or three tree models all over the place, which I found useful for being able to help get a sense of how the shading on the treehouse was working in context:
+At this point, I had also blocked in a temporary forest in the background made from just instancing two or three tree models all over the place, which I found useful for being able to help get a sense of how the shading on the treehouse was working in context:

 [![Figure 8: In-progress test render with shaded tree trunks and temporary background forest blocked in.]({{site.url}}/content/images/2019/Nov/woodville/progress016.jpg)]({{site.url}}/content/images/2019/Nov/woodville/progress016.jpg)

 Next up, I worked on getting base shading done for the cabins and various bits and bobs on the treehouse.
-The general approach I took for the entire treehouse was to do base texturing and shading in Substance Painter, and then add wear and tear, aging, and moss in RenderMan through procedural[PxrLayerSurface](https://rmanwiki.pixar.com/display/REN22/PxrLayerSurface) layers driven by a combination of procedural [PxrRoundCube](https://rmanwiki.pixar.com/display/REN22/PxrRoundCube) and [PxrDirt](https://rmanwiki.pixar.com/display/REN22/PxrDirt) nodes and hand-painted dirt and wear masks.
+The general approach I took for the entire treehouse was to do base texturing and shading in Substance Painter, and then add wear and tear, aging, and moss in RenderMan through procedural [PxrLayerSurface](https://rmanwiki.pixar.com/display/REN22/PxrLayerSurface) layers driven by a combination of procedural [PxrRoundCube](https://rmanwiki.pixar.com/display/REN22/PxrRoundCube) and [PxrDirt](https://rmanwiki.pixar.com/display/REN22/PxrDirt) nodes and hand-painted dirt and wear masks.
 First though, I had to UV-unwrap all of the cabins and stuff.
 I tried using [Houdini's Auto UV SOP](https://www.sidefx.com/tutorials/houdini-game-dev-tools-auto-uvs/) that comes with Houdini's Game Tools package... the result (for an example, see Figure 9) was really surprisingly good!
 In most cases I still had to do a lot of manual cleanup work, such as re-stitching some UV shells together and re-laying-out all of the shells, but the output from Houdini's Auto UV SOP provided a solid starting point.